-Rudram chanting course is residential program which consists of 2 phases with duration of 15 days each.
+Rudram Chanting Course is a residential program which takes place in two phases of 15 days duration each.

-Rudram is the most sacred means of worshipping Lord Siva.
-Rudram is a hymn offered to the all pervading Brahman, designated as Rudra-Śiva, present in auspicious, benign forms as well as terrible forms which he assumes at the time of the dissolution and the destruction of the cosmos.
-It is also known as Namakam because of the repeated word namaḥ in it.
+The Sri Rudram is from Krishna Yajur Veda in the Taithireeya Samhita in the fourth and seventh chapters.
+Rudram is the most sacred prayer-chant to worship Lord Siva.
+This prayer to Lord Rudra has two parts - the Namakam (verses ending with Nama) and the Chamakam (Verses ending with Cha May).
+Rudram is a hymn offered to the all-pervading Brahman, designated as Rudra-Śiva, present in auspicious, benign forms as well as terrible forms which he assumes at the time of the dissolution.

-It is said: “By reciting Veda once, he becomes pure on that day, but by reciting Rudram the very next moment he gets purified.”
-Yet another verse declares: “Where a devout reciter of the Rudram lives, be it in a village or town, that place will be free from disease, drought, thefts, and other ills.” Śiva Purāṇa further explains: “By chanting Rudram, one gains both worldly pleasures and liberation
+It is said: “By reciting Veda once, one becomes pure on that day, but by reciting Rudram the very next moment one gets purified.
+Yet another verse declares - “Where a person who recites Rudram lives, be it in a village or town, that place becomes free from disease, drought, thefts, and other ills.” Śiva Purāṇa further explains - by chanting Rudram, one gains both worldly pleasures and liberation.

 Sri Durga Suktam:

 Durga Suktam is a hymn-prayer to goddess Durga for removing all obstacles and evils.
 It is a short prayer but is immensely powerful.
 In this mantra ‘Lord Agni’ is praised and described.
 Lord Agni is connoted as a boatman.
 The expression Agni recurs several times in Durga Suktam as Mother Durga is personified as intense fire.
 She is Shakti, the dynamic expression of the consciousness.